King-Amda/TG-Files-to-Link/README.md

 # Telegram File To Link Generation Bot
 A Telegram bot that can stream Telegram files to users over HTTP.

-## Setup
-Install dependencies (see [requirements.txt](/requirements.txt)), configure environment variables (see below) and run with `python3 -m tgfilestream`.

-A reverse proxy is recommended to add TLS.
-When using a reverse proxy, keep `HOST` as-is, but add the publicly accessible URL to `PUBLIC_URL`.
-The URL should include the protocol, e.g. `https://example.com`.

 ## You can also tap the Deploy To Heroku button below to deploy straight to Heroku!

 ### With Bot Token & Session String